 The Configuration bits can be programmed (read as '0'), or left unprogrammed (read as '1') to select various device configurations as shown in Register 14-1.
-These bits are mapped in program memory location 2007h.
+These bits are mapped in program memory location 2007h and 2008h, respectively.

-Address 2007h is beyond the user program memory space.
+Address 2007h and 2008h are beyond the user program memory space.
 It belongs to the special configuration memory space (2000h-3FFFh), which can be accessed only during programming.
 See "PIC16F88X Memory Programming Specification" (DS41287) for more information.